Henley: how to choose and wear this heroic garment

 Henley under a blue shirt

-The simplest in the world.
-You probably already have the rest of the outfit in your wardrobe to try this combination.
+It's as simple as that.
+You probably already have the rest of the outfit in your closet to try this combination.

-What obviously comes to mind first is workwear .
-This fits perfectly with the Americana dimension of this room.
+What obviously comes to mind first is to pour into workwear .
+This perfectly matches the Americana dimension of this piece.
 And so the denim pocket shirt, as well as the khaki chinos seem particularly suitable.

 The accessories give even more authenticity to the whole: metal and brown leather.

-As for shoes, loafers do the trick, but we could also have imagined boots like Red Wing or Wolverine for example.
+As for shoes, loafers will do the trick, but we could also imagine boots like Red Wing or Wolverine for example.

-If we had to put a jacket on top, a raw denim jacket would be welcome.
-Or a navy blue sports blazer with slightly wide lapels.
+If you had to wear a jacket over it, a raw denim jacket would be welcome.
+Or a navy blue sport blazer with slightly wide lapels.
 Or a leather jacket like below:

 Henley under a shirt

-An outfit that is inspired by both military wardrobe and workwear.
+An outfit inspired by both military and workwear.

 Henley under a shirt